aimerneige/you-get-helper/README.md

 ## Require

+- [python]
-- python
+- [requests]
-- you-get
+- [you-get]

 ## Install

-You must have `python` and `you-get` installed.
+Install all requirements.

-After you installed `python` and `you-get`, what you need to do is just run the `main.py` with python.
+With requirements installed, what you need to do is just run the `main.py` with python.

 ## Example